shakpak/shakpak/README.md

 I'm a second year Imperial Mech Eng student and the Vice President of [E.quinox](https://www.imperialcollegeunion.org/activities/a-to-z/equinox).

-- 🔭 I’m currently working dabbling into Image Classification with TensorFlow.
+- 🔭 I’m currently dabbling into Image Classification with TensorFlow.

 - 🌱 I’m currently learning more about ML and NL, especially their applications in Energy System Optimization, Agriculture and ,more recently, content creation.